 Trip Summary – What to expect

-On this tour you’ll have the options of photographing ice bergs at the size of skyscrapers, steep mountains which fall into the sea, deep fjords, floating icebergs, glaciers, wildlife (whales, muskoxen, Arctic hare and if we are lucky polar bears) and the Northern Lights.
+On this tour you’ll have the options of photographing ice bergs at the size of skyscrapers, steep mountains which fall into the sea, deep fjords, floating icebergs, glaciers, wildlife (whales, muskoxen, Arctic fox, Arctic hare and if we are lucky polar bears) and the Northern Lights.
 We have scheduled this workshop in September to have the chance of capturing the Northern Lights.

-We have chartered a wooden schooner named Opal for the this trip.
+We have chartered a wooden schooners Opal and Donna Wood for the these trips.
 We will sail the calm fjords for 8 days / 7 nights and the boat will be our base camp.
-The boat has an electrical motor (and a diesel backup) so it is especially quiet which enhances the experience of the quiet fjords.
-It has comfortable double cabins and has a crew of 4 which will assist us making the adventure pleasurable.
+The boats sail slowly and and are especially quiet which enhances the experience of the silent fjords.
+It has comfortable double cabins (shared showers) and has a crew of 4 which will assist us making the adventure pleasurable.